“Kinda” is not your friend.

 “If you kinda do anything, you’ll only kinda get results,” he said.

 He mentioned if you only “kinda” stick to your diet, you’ll only “kinda” get results.
 If you only “kinda” show up at the gym, you’ll only “kinda” see changes from the time invested.

 “Kinda” is not your friend, he reiterated.

 I thought about this and how, at the beginning of a new year, many people make resolutions to change their lives.
 Lose weight, exercise more, spend more time with family seem to be perennial favorites.
 But as the speaker said, pointing to the mountain behind him, if you only kinda try to reach the summit, your results will only kinda be successful.
-You have to commit and not only prepare to sacrifice, but fight meaningless distractions from getting in the way of you perusing your goals.
-If not, you are only kinda work towards your goals.
+You have to commit and not only prepare to sacrifice but fight meaningless distractions from getting in the way of you perusing your goals.
+If not, you are only kinda working towards your goals.

 Researchers say that the most common pain people experience at the end of their life is the regret for the things they did not do.
 Rarely do people, when faced with time running off the clock, do they focus on the things they did, but rather the trips they didn’t take, the people they didn’t fully love, or how they could’ve more meaningfully committed to the truly important things to them in life.